 As populations soar and tax-funded budgets to provide vital services continue to shrink, public sector organizations will continue to find it increasingly difficult to satisfy the needs of their citizens.

 If you think this is just a short-term challenge – as the direct result of the economic crash and its reverberations from a decade ago – the pressure will only grow as populations of older people, who typically pay fewer taxes while requiring more services, increase.
 In the UK for example – where core funding for local government has been cut by 40% over the past decade – the number of people over 85 is projected to double in the next 20 years.

 One of the key drivers for delivering improvements in service delivery in the public sector is technology, which is fundamentally changing the way we live, work and interact with each other.

 Shifts to digital technologies mean that citizen expectations for technology-enabled government services have risen significantly in recent years.
-This shift in expectations, coupled with the financial pressure on government to transform and do more with less, presents new opportunities to deliver better outcomes for citizens, businesses and public servants themselves.
+This shift in expectations, coupled with the financial pressure on the government to transform and do more with less, presents new opportunities to deliver better outcomes for citizens, businesses, and public servants themselves.

 You can learn more about how to manage citizen journeys efficiently and support digitization in the public sector with our Citizen Journey Management Guide.